lorcan2440/Simple-Truss-Calculator/readme.md

 ### Installation

-Copy the `src/truss.py` file into your working directory.
+Copy the `src/truss.py` and `src/utils.py` files into your working directory.

 ### Usage example